skranz/shinyEvents/vignettes/vignette_shinyEvents.md

   - `timerHandler(...)` specifies a function that will be called in fixed time intervals

-  - `appInitHandler(...)` specifies a function to customize a newly initiated session of the app
+  - `appInitHandler(...)` specifies a function to customize a newly initiated session of the app.
+When using R Studio's functionality to run apps, you may have to leave out the argument `app` in the function passed to `appInitHandler`.

 The app object has a field `glob` that can be used to store variables that will be shared among sessions.
 (Of course, you could alternatively just use a global variable directly in R.)